To use the export function, please go to the Dashlane application, and click on the menu File > Export.

-Excel and CSV exports are unsecured and that it is not a safe way to keep a back-up of your data.
+Remember that JSON, Excel and CSV exports are not a secure way to backup your data.
 We strongly recommend that you delete these exports as soon as you are done with them.

-Please keep in mind that if your account is associated to a Dashlane Business account with Smart Space Management enabled, then all your passwords that are enforced under the company Space will not be exported.
-Know more about Smart Space Management.
+Please keep in mind that if your account is associated with a business account with Smart Space Management enabled, then all your passwords that are enforced under the company Space will not be exported.
+Do not hesitate to check our page Smart Space Management if you want to know more about that feature.

 Known issue on Excel for Windows

-If you want to export your data to Excel on Windows, you may get a message warning you that the format of the file is not correct.
-If this happens, just click Yes and go on.
-The Excel file will be opened successfully and you will have access to all of your data.
+If you want to export your data to Excel on Windows, you may get a message warning you that the file format and extension don't match.
+If this happens, just click Yes and continue.
+The Excel file will still open and you will have access to your data.

 Export your data to Apple Numbers or to any other spreadsheet application